-IHLs must put in place the mechanism for credit transfer or exemptions to allow alternative educational pathways.
-A maximum of 50% of the total credit units is allowed for lateral (horizontal) credit transfer from a similar level programme.
 A programme shall have clear policies on credit transfer.
+IHLs must put in place the mechanism for credit transfer and exemption to allow alternative educational pathways.

-A maximum 30% of total credit units is allowed for vertical credit transfer from level 3 to level 4 of MQF.
+A maximum of 50% of the total credit units is allowed for lateral (horizontal) credit transfer from a similar level accredited programme.
+A maximum 30% of total credit units is allowed for vertical credit transfer from diploma level to degree level.
+If the IHL, or IHLs in formal collaboration, have designed both programme curricula together to ensure continuity, coherence and completeness, the maximum transfer allowed is 50%.